 At Poole High School, you will undertake a stable careers programme provided through a variety of delivery.
-By way of the tutor time programme, assemblies, workshops, presentations, guest speakers, challenges & competitions, enterprising initiatives, work place visits, work experience and careers fairs, you will develop knowledge and understanding of opportunities available post-16 and 18 as well as timely labour market information in order to help you make informed decisions about your future.
+Through assemblies, workshops, presentations, guest speakers, challenges & competitions, enterprising initiatives, work place visits, work experience and careers fairs, alongside lessons within the PHSE programme and across the curriculum, you will develop knowledge and understanding of opportunities available post-16 and 18 as well as timely labour market information in order to help you make informed decisions about your future.

-By the end of year 11, you will also have attended a careers guidance appointment with a level 6 qualified careers adviser and further opportunities for appointments are made available should you progress to our sixth form.
-Of course, you can request an appointment at any time and we would like you to be aware that students can access an online adviser via the National Careers Service from 8 am to 10 pm, 7 days a week.
+By the end of year 11, you will also have attended at least one careers guidance meeting with our level 6 qualified careers adviser, with further opportunities for appointments made available should you progress to our sixth form.
+Of course, you can request an appointment at any time and we would like you to be aware that anyone can access an online adviser via the National Careers Service from 8am to 8pm Monday to Friday and 10am to 5pm Saturdays.

 Careerometer: A tool to compare jobs